replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## namespace

-The `namespace` key specifies an alternative namespace where the app manager installs the Helm chart.
-By default, if no alternative namespace is provided, then the Helm chart is installed in the same namespace as the admin console.
+The `namespace` key specifies an alternative namespace where the app manager installs the Helm chart. **Default:** If no alternative namespace is provided, then the Helm chart is installed in the same namespace as the admin console.

 If you specify a namespace in the HelmChart `namespace` field, you must also include the same namespace in the `additionalNamespaces` field of the Application custom resource manifest file.
 The app manager creates the namespaces listed in the `additionalNamespaces` field during installation.
 For more information, see [additionalNamespaces](custom-resource-application#additionalnamespaces) in the _Application_ reference.